-In order to establish a framework for spiritual formation in pastoral counseling, students must be able to describe and defend a research-based definition of spiritual formation.
-This definition lays the foundation for the discovery and development of life-changing wisdom strategies for students’ personal and professional growth and development.
+In order to establish a framework for spiritual formation in pastoral counseling, the student must be able to describe and defend a research-based definition of spiritual formation.
+This definition lays the foundation for the discovery and development of life-changing wisdom strategies for the student’s personal and professional growth and development.

 Textbook readings, assessments, web-engagements, and lecture presentations/notes

 It would be wise to back up course work on an external source.
 If the student's computer crashes, it is next to impossible to rebuild lost files.
 Unless otherwise stated, all assignments must be submitted through corresponding assignment links.
 The student must not submit assignments through email unless requested by Instructor.
 The student should see the Course Schedule for more details.